ClaireFraser121/code-refactor/README.md

 ## Installation

-there is no installation needed for the app
+There is no installation needed for the app

 ## Usage